mongo-express/mongo-express/README.md

 * Documents must have document._id property to be edited
 * No GridFS support (might become a planned feature)
-* BSON data types are not all working correctly (Do not use mongo-express for editing complex docs for now!)
+* Some BSOn data types are not supported

+Recommend only using mongo-express for development purposes as an ad-hoc MongoDB viewer.

 Screenshots